cypress-io/cypress/npm/vite-plugin-cypress-esm/README.md

 ### Import Syntax

-All known [import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) is supported, however there may edge cases that have not been identified.
+All known [import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) is supported, however there may be edge cases that have not been identified.

 ### Regular Expression matching